osx32/Goktasi/README.md

 # Goktasi
 # Make sure pygame is installed before downloading the file
-# Make sure you have pytho 3.x
+# Make sure you have python 3.x